lsst-sqre/sqr-008/index.rst

     calibrated fluxes are in nmgy  (``psFlux``, ``psFluxSigma`` and ``skySigma``) should we specify the requirements in nmgy instead?

-    The query looks for the sky background at the position of the source instead of looking at an average sky background at the visit level, should we add the later to the visit table? or should we aggregate ``skyBg`` from the ``CcdVisit`` table and convert from DN to :math:`mag/arcsec^2`?
+    The query currently looks for the sky background at the position of the source instead of looking at an average sky background at the visit level, should we add this summary information to the visit table?

+    Why ``skyBg`` is stored as counts in the ``CcdVisit`` table and ``sky`` is stored in :math:`mag/arcsec^2` in the ``Sources`` table?

     The  ``totalExpTime`` = ``expTime*nExposures`` looks like an useful quantity to store in the visits table.

     The Image Depth requirements mention point sources but we don't have an ``extendedness`` parameter in the ``Sources`` table.
-Is the ``psFlux`` measurement enough?
+Do we need to do co-addition first and then forced photometry to have this parameter associated to a source?